Sandia-OpenSHMEM/SOS/scripts/docker/README.md

 Ubunutu 18.04.
 The idea for this image was to allow users to test/run SOS applications with non-gcc compilers.

-Note: Currenlty, building the UCX libraries with the `icx` compiler leads to a build error.
+Note: Currently, building the UCX libraries with the `icx` compiler leads to a build error.
 When starting from the OneAPI image and using the `icx` compiler, the Dockerfile lines which build UCX (the lines directly under "Build UCX") must be commented out.

-#### Building Libafabic
+#### Building Libfabric
 The next set of options are presented when it comes time to build Libfabric.

 By default, a basic Libfabric configuration is built and installed to an "install" directory (This option is currently uncommented).
 The other option is to enable the GNI provider while building Libfabric.
-(For this option uncomment the line of code "To build Libfabric to use GNI provider")
+(For this option uncomment the line of code under "To build Libfabric to use GNI provider")

 #### Building SOS
 Another set of options are presented when Building SOS.